ray-project/ray/doc/source/cluster/kubernetes/user-guides/kubectl-plugin.md

 Please follow the instructions in the [KubeRay Kubectl Plugin](https://github.com/ray-project/kuberay/tree/master/kubectl-plugin) to install the plugin.

+You can install the Kuberay kubectl plugin using one of the following methods:

 ### Install using Krew kubectl plugin manager (Recommended)

 1. Install [Krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/).